 NB; when air enters the pleural space, the surface tension will disappear, and the resulting condition is known as a pneumothorax.

-Located posterior and anterior, there are spaces where the pleural cavity is not totally filled by the lung parenchyma.
+Located posteriorly and anteriorly are spaces where the pleural cavity is not totally filled by the lung parenchyma.
 This space is known as the recess - an area where the adjacent surfaces of the parietal pleura come into contact.
 The two recesses in the pleural cavity include the following:

-The reason these recesses are important is because they provide a space for fluid to accumulate.
+The reason these recesses are important is that they provide a space for fluid to accumulate.
 Pleural effusions usually collect in the costodiaphragmatic recess.

 The costal and cervical portions of the parietal pleura are innervated by the intercostal nerve, and the diaphragmatic portion is supplied by the phrenic nerve.
 The parietal pleura is the only portion of the pleura that can sense pain.
-The visceral pleura is innervated by the autonomic nervous system (ANS) and lacks sensory innervation.
+The visceral pleura receives its nerve supply via the autonomic nervous system (ANS) and lacks sensory innervation.

 Pneumothorax is a common clinical event, and it occurs when the pleural space is violated.
 The patient can present with a variety of symptoms depending on the size of the pneumothorax.
 With a small pneumothorax, the patient may be asymptomatic.
 But if the pneumothorax is large, the following symptoms will be present: